ekedonald/1-Linux-Practice-Project/README.md

 ![ps_command2](./images/40.%20ps%20command2.png)

-* The ps command in combination with -A or -e shows all the running processes as shown below:
+* The ps command in combination with -A or -e flag shows all the running processes as shown below:

 ```bash
 ps -A